Kes-trel/MNIST-Learn/README.md

 # MNIST-Learn
-MNIST NN model for teaching
+MNIST NN model for teaching the model